Single Sign On

 The following settings can be used to configure JobRunr:

-In addition of the JobRunr configuration settings, be sure to configure your OpenID provider to redirect back to the JobRunr Pro dashboard after loging in (see below).
+In addition of the JobRunr configuration settings, be sure to configure your OpenID provider to redirect back to the JobRunr Pro dashboard after logging in (see below).

 Using a framework